 BUCHANAN-HAMILTON, Francis (till 1815 Francis Buchanan).
 Branziet, Callander, Pertshire 15.2.1762 — 15.6.1829.
-British (Scots) Physician in India, Traveller, Naturalist, a Pioneer of Burmese Studies and of Indian Archaeology.
+British (Scottish) Physician in India, Traveller, Naturalist, a Pioneer of Burmese Studies and of Indian Archaeology.
 Son of Thomas B., a doctor, and Elizabeth Hamilton, took himself a M.D. at Edinburgh in 1783.
 After serving on a war ship joined the E.I.C.’s service in 1794.
 “Employed on a mission to the court of Ava, and on various botanical, zoological and statistical inquiries in Chittagong and Tippera, and, in 1800-01, through Mysore, Canara and Malabar, on which he wrote a full report.”
-In 1802 visited Nepal, then surgeon to Lord Wellesley, and accompanied him to England in 1805.
+His information about Burmese Buddhism hailed from Father —> Sangermano, whom he had met during his mission to Ava.
+In 1802 he visited Nepal, then surgeon to Lord Wellesley, and accompanied him to England in 1805.
 Returned soon to India, made survey and research in Bengal (including Bihar and Assam).
 In 1814-15 Superintendent of the Botanic Garden in Calcutta (succeeding Roxburgh), then retired because of ill-health and returned to Scotland.
 Succeeding on his mother’s property in 1815 he took the surname Hamilton, but is commonly referred to as Buchanan-Hamilton.
+Again succeeded Roxburgh as the Keeper of Royal Botanic Garden in Edinburgh in 1815-29.
+Married with Anne Brock, one son.
 Several reports and studies remained in manuscript form, and were published only much later.
 As naturalists he found many new species, especially of plants and fishes, and often depicted them in watercolours.

 Publications: “On the Religion and Literature of the Burmas”, As.
 Res.
 6, Repr.
 1801, 163-308; “Kammua-za tr. from the Latin version made from Pāli by Vincentius Sangermano”, Ibid.
 279-289